Simple Will

 • buying or selling property;

-We make it easy to update your simple will so it always reflects your current circumstances.
+We make it simple to update your will so it always reflects your current circumstances and intentions.

-For example, if you have a partner and children from a previous relationship, your estate may be divided between them, potentially causing disputes or financial hardship.
+For example, if you have a partner and children from a previous relationship, your estate may be divided between them according to statutory rules.
+This can create uncertainty, disputes, or unintended financial consequences.

 Clarity